Singer Teacher Music and Recordings Live Performances Writer

 — Kathy Norklun, Woodstock Times

-Danielle is respected as a master voice teacher within Manhattan voice-teaching and acting circles as well as throughout the mid-Hudson Valley, and for good reason.
+Danielle is respected as a master voice teacher from Manhattan to Maine, and for good reason.
 She has forged a powerful, effective method for helping students develop, out of the combination of her broad experience of musical repertoire in performance, technical expertise, pedagogical skills—plus her natural enthusiasm, humor and empathy.
-As a member of NYSTA (the New York Singing Teachers’ Association in NYC), she stays on top of recent developments in her field, keeps in touch with colleagues, and constantly augments her knowledge and skills.
-She has taken NYSTA's Professional Development program in Voice Anatomy and Physiology, Acoustics, Pedagogy, Repertoire (Classical and Musical Theater) and Vocal Health, with experts in each of these fields.
-Danielle not only sings an amazing variety of music—classical and operatic, musical theater, jazz and other improvisational forms, pop, folk and world music—she has delved into the performance practice of many types of singing, from Baroque to the present day.
+As a long-time member of NYSTA (the New York Singing Teachers’ Association in NYC), she has stayed on top of recent developments in her field, kept in touch with colleagues, and constantly augmented her knowledge and skills.
+She completed NYSTA's Professional Development program in Voice Anatomy and Physiology, Acoustics, Pedagogy, Repertoire (Classical and Musical Theater) and Vocal Health, with experts in each of these fields.

 When we sing, our bodies are our instruments.
-Whatever tension or fear we hold in our bodies and our energy fields directly affects the singing.
+Whatever tension or fear we hold in our bodies and energy fields directly affects the singing.
 Relaxation and physical awareness help to address voice and confidence issues in a supportive, non-judgmental atmosphere, while solid technical knowledge is brought to bear on solving vocal problems.
 As our own barriers to singing in our free, essential voices dissolve, we not only take more enjoyment in singing and progress toward our goals; we also become “instruments of peace” through the quality of vibration that we now put out into the world when we sing.

 “Thank you for all you have done for me over the past five years, to help me become the singer I am now, and to get to this point.”